Yarovaya law: Legislative history

 In April 2016 Irina Yarovaya, together with Aleksei Pushkov, and Nadezhda Gerasimova and senator Victor Ozerov introduced a project of legislation that would toughen penalties for extremism and terrorism.
 On 13 May 2016, the law passed after the first reading.
 Prior to that, it had received support from the prime minister's cabinet.
 On 7 July it was signed by the President of Russia, Vladimir Putin.

-Most of the act's amendments came into effect on 20 July 2016.
+Most of the act's amendments came into effect on July 20, 2016.
 Amendments that require telecom operators to store recordings of phone conversations, text messages and users' internet traffic up to 6 months were announced to come into force on July 1, 2018.
 However, senator Anton Belyakov has submitted a proposal to move the regulations' effective date to 2023, because of the extreme amount of data storage technology needed to meet the requirements.

 Content

 Penal provisions

-The amendments of the Yarovaya law include lengthening of prison terms for a number of criminal activities, introduction of new reasons to deny entry or departure to and from Russia, and the introduction of criminal liability for failure to report to law enforcement authorities that someone else "has been planning, is perpetrating, or has perpetrated" terrorist activity.
+The amendments of the Yarovaya law include lengthening of prison terms for a number of criminal activities, introducting new reasons to deny entry or departure to and from Russia, and the introduction of criminal liability for failure to report to law enforcement authorities that someone else "has been planning, is perpetrating, or has perpetrated" terrorist activity.